DoroMartoski/SF-Cloud-Consultant-Exam-Notes/README.md

 **You can control user access to the opportunities and cases associated with the accounts in the territory regardless of who owns the records.

+Territory Hierarchy => territories exist in a hierarchy and can be set up with as many nested levels as needed.

+Territory hierarchies can be defined however needed and not just geography based.

+The territory hierarchy  also becomes the forecast hierarchy once territory management is enabled.

+Forecast data is derived from the opportunities that are associated with the accounts in your territories.

+Users have different forecast for each territory to which they are assigned.

+**Forecast manager => the user to whom forecasts from child and lower-level territories roll up.
+Only modifiable by clicking Change on the territory detail page.
+**The forecast manager can administer lower territories in the hierarchy.

+**For every territory 2 sharing groups are created - one for the territory and another for the territory and its children.

+**Users are listed as group members only when the group is used in the sharing rules or manual record sharing.